Fresh rhubarb at the farmers markets

-Here are some surprising facts about rhubarb that you may not know:
+Here are a few fun facts about rhubarb you might not know:

-• 1 lb. of fresh rhubarb yields about 3 cups of chopped rhubarb.
-This will cook down to about 2 cups.
+• A little goes a long way.
+One pound of fresh rhubarb yields about 3 cups chopped, which cooks down to roughly 2 cups.

-• Native to China, rhubarb was used for medicinal purposes in the 16th century.
+• A storied past.
+Native to China, rhubarb was originally prized for its medicinal properties as early as the 16th century.

-You’ll find fresh rhubarb at Mora Family Farms at the farmers markets.
+You can find fresh, locally grown rhubarb at Mora Family Farms this month at the farmers market.

-Store the trimmed rhubarb stalks in a mesh bag or loose plastic in the crisper drawer.
-Wash it only before using it.
-To freeze, cut the rhubarb stalks into 1-inch chunks and seal in an airtight bag.
-Frozen rhubarb will keep for up to a year.
+Store trimmed rhubarb stalks loosely wrapped in plastic or in a mesh bag in the crisper drawer; wash them just before use.
+To freeze, cut the stalks into 1-inch pieces, seal in an airtight bag, and pop them in the freezer—frozen rhubarb will keep beautifully for up to a year.

 RECIPES: Rhubarb Crumble, Rhubarb Custard Pie, Shelley Family Rhubarb Pie, Seared Salmon with Ginger-Rhubarb Marmalade, Virginia’s Prize Winning Raspberry Rhubarb Pie, Ginger Honey Rhubarb Jam, Strawberry Rhubarb Cobbler, Spring Beet Salad with Goat Cheese and Rhubarb Vinaigrette, Rhubarb Dessert Bars, Strawberry Rhubarb Limeade, Onion Rhubarb Confit, Raspberry Custard Kuchen, Rhubarb Relish